Bridge Loans in Colorado: How to Unlock Home Equity to Buy Before You Sell

 Depending on your unique situation, the lender on the new home might need to calculate your debt-to-income ratio (DTI).
 The DTI equation would include the payments from your current mortgage on your old house, your new payment on the home you are purchasing, and the interest-only payment on the bridge loan (if applicable).

 However, your lender might only be able to include your new mortgage payment if your previous home is under contract and the new buyer has final loan approval for their purchase.
-Lenders do this to ensure you will be able to make the payments on both properties in the event that your home does not sell immediately.
+Lenders do this to ensure you will be able to make the payments on both properties if your home does not sell immediately.

 What are the benefits of a bridge loan in Colorado?